-Zoonoses, diseases that are transmitted from animals to humans, stem from bacterial, viral, parasitic, or fungal infection of an animal host that spreads to humans through bite, scratch, or ingestion.
+Zoonoses are diseases that are transmitted from animals to humans.
+Moreover, zoonoses can stem from the bacterial, viral, parasitic, or fungal infection of an animal host that spreads to humans through bite, scratch, or ingestion.
 Zoonotic diseases have had a major impact on human civilization throughout history and have shaped modern societies, governments, and farming practices.

-Plague is one of the most devastating human diseases of all time.
-Plague is caused by the bacteria Yersinia pestis and is transmitted to humans through the bite of a flea.
-Plague is carried by small rodents such as rats, mice, and squirrels, which have lived among humans and their food supplies for centuries.
-Plague has had an enormous impact on human civilization, effecting art, literature, culture, and even human populations.
+The plague is one of the most devastating human diseases of all time.
+The plague is caused by the bacteria Yersinia pestis and is transmitted to humans through the bite of a flea.
+The plague is carried by small rodents such as rats, mice, and squirrels, which have lived among humans and their food supplies for centuries.
+The plague has had an enormous impact on human civilization, affecting art, literature, culture, and even human populations.

-Bovine TB is caused by the Mycobacterium bovis bacteria and is transmitted to humans through consumption of unpasteurized dairy products or direct contact with an infected animal.
+Bovine tuberculosis (TB) is caused by the Mycobacterium bovis bacteria and is transmitted to humans through consumption of unpasteurized dairy products or direct contact with an infected animal.

-Bovine tuberculosis (TB) was once a significant cause of death in 19th century Europe and North America.
-The large number of deaths were thought to be associated with the urbanization of cities and towns, which moved people farther away from the rural farmland where milk was produced and increased the time between harvesting and delivery of milk to consumers.
+Bovine TB was once a significant cause of death in 19th century Europe and North America.
+The large number of deaths during this time were thought to be associated with the urbanization of cities and towns, which moved people farther away from the rural farmland where milk was produced.
+As people were farther from the source of milk production, the time between harvesting and delivery of milk to consumers subsequently rose as well.
 This increased time from harvest to consumption provided ample opportunity for bacteria to grow and replicate to unsafe levels.

 In 1882, the German microbiologist Robert Koch identified bovine TB as an infectious threat to humans.
-In Great Britain, A Royal Commission of Tuberculosis was established to tackle this issue.
-However, it was not until 1907 when the Royal Commission declared that TB was transmissible through infected milk and measures should be taken to prevent consumption of contaminated milk.
-Early efforts at eradicating TB in Great Britain focused on management of infected cow herds, by improving living conditions and removal of cows known to be infected.
-However, rates of bovine TB were still high, and from 1912 to 1937, up to 65000 people are though to have died in Great Britain alone.
+Soon after in Great Britain, a Royal Commission of TB was established to tackle this issue.
+However, it was not until 1907 when the Royal Commission declared that TB was transmissible through infected milk and measures were taken to prevent consumption of contaminated milk.